bradleypeabody/godap/README.md

 The short version of the story goes like this:
 I hate LDAP.
 I used to love it.
 But I loved it for all the wrong reasons.
 LDAP is supported as an authentication solution by many different pieces of software.
-Aside from it's de jure standard status, it's wide deployment cements it as a de facto standard as well.
+Aside from its de jure standard status, its wide deployment cements it as a de facto standard as well.

 However, just because it is a standard doesn't mean it is a great idea.

-I'll admit that given it's age LDAP has had a good run.
-I'm sure it's authors carefully considered how to construct the protocol and chose ASN.1 and it's encoding with all of wellest of well meaning intentions.
+I'll admit that given its age LDAP has had a good run.
+I'm sure its authors carefully considered how to construct the protocol and chose ASN.1 and its encoding with all of wellest of well meaning intentions.

 The trouble is that with today's Internet, LDAP is just a pain in the ass.
 You can't call it from your browser.
 It's not human readable or easy